Daffalbar/ctf-writeups/README.md

 # CTF Writeups

 A collection of my CTF (Capture The Flag) challenge writeups.
-Each writeup documents my thought process, methodology, and solution.
+As evidence of my journey in a cybersecurity career.

 ---